jesseforrest/Email2Image/README.md

 --------

 The only file that needs to be included in order to utilize Email2Image is the Email2Image.php file.
-We include an *example* directory to show common use cases.
+We additionally include an *example* directory to show common use cases.

 Requirements
 ------------